 Contact Paul Davis for all your property damage needs.
 (321) 233-6190

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you can.

-- Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+- Is your house safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:
+While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Remove as much standing water as possible, using towels or a mop.
-(Don’t use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
+(Never use the vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpeting with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if possible.
+- Carpets: Avoid walking on carpet when possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wash or wipe ceilings or other absorbent surfaces.

-- Doors: Shut doors in affected areas to restrict smoke odors as much as possible.
+- Doors: Close all doors in affected areas to confine smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your home or business has been damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your home or business is damaged by water, fire, mold, storm or other disaster, Call Paul!